Publication Information

 Originally published in 1975, Galaxies is a masterwork of the Malzberg canon, which includes over fifty novels and collections.
 Metafictional, absurdist, and sardonic, the book mounts a concerted attack against the market forces that prescribed SF of the 1970s and continue to prescribe it today.
 At the same time, the book tells a story of technology and cyborgs, of bureaucracy and tachyons, of love and hate and sadness ...

-Despite his deviant literary antics, Malzberg could not be ignored by the SF community, winning the first annual John W. Campbell Memorial Award and receiving nominations for numerous other accolades in the genre.
+Despite his deviant literary antics, Malzberg could not be ignored by the SF community.
+In 1973, he won the first annual John W. Campbell Memorial Award, which is presented to the best SF novel of the year by a distinguished committee of SF experts, authors, and critics.
+Thereafter he received nominations for the Hugo, Nebula, and Philip K. Dick Awards, among others.

 Galaxies is among the works listed in acclaimed SF editor David Pringle’s Science Fiction: The 100 Best Novels, published in 1985.
 With an introduction by Jack Dann, this special anti-oedipal paperback edition ushers Malzberg’s genius into the twenty-first century.